akshatk1001/PythonStartingPrograms/README.md

 # PythonStartingPrograms
-A couple python programs I started off with
+A couple python games/programs I started off with